 The Lean Mindset by Mary and Tom Poppendieck is a collection of research results and case studies from companies applying lean in product development and delivery.

 A story of an enterprise-wide Kanban implementation, with step-by-step information on how to run Kanban kick-starts and assessments to install a culture of continuous improvements in the enterprise.
 2

 This second article in the series on the Kanban “nine values, three agendas” model explores the service orientation agenda: a much more outward-looking approach to change.

-This first article in the series on the Kanban “nine values, three agendas” model, explores the sustainability agenda: a common approach to Kanban adoption at the level of individuals and teams, often motivated by the need for relief from unsustainable practices and workloads.
-This sustainability agenda draws on the Kanban values transparency, balance, and collaboration.
+This first article in the series on the Kanban “nine values, three agendas” model, explores the sustainability agenda: a common approach to Kanban adoption at the level of individuals and teams.

-Lean’s major concept is about reducing waste, meaning anything in your production cycle that is not adding value to the customer is considered waste and should therefore be removed from the process.
+Lean’s major concept is reducing waste: removing anything that is not adding value to the customer from the process.
 Steven Peeters explains how you can apply Lean principles in an IT environment.
 2

 For a modern IT company, innovation is equally critical to the company, its clients and its staff.
 Jeff discussed the important ingredients needed to create a culture of innovation in an organization.